-Open California is a nonprofit organization formed in 2012 to continue – and expand on – the important public policy work done by Capitol Weekly.
+Open California is a 501(c)3 nonprofit organization formed in 2012 to continue – and expand on – the important public policy work done by Capitol Weekly.

 Our Mission is to inform, enlighten and educate Californians about public policy and state governance, and to provide a platform for engagement with public officials, advocates and political interests.
 To meet this goal, Open California publishes continuing, in-depth, nonpartisan coverage of current policy and political issues, and hosts regular forums for public discussion of policy and California politics.

 We believe that this model of a non-profit, multi-media platform will be a major part of public policy journalism in the future.
 We have seen the Sacramento press corp decline sharply, and the amount of coverage dedicated to state news is now minimal.
-Meanwhile, Sacramento decisions about infrastructure and regulations, education, health care, public safety and the environment are critical to the future of the world’s eighth largest economy – and to a Democracy that relies on informed voters to make important ballot choices.
+Meanwhile, Sacramento decisions about infrastructure and regulations, education, health care, public safety and the environment are critical to the future of the world’s eighth largest economy – and to a democracy that relies on informed voters to make important ballot choices.

 Our projects and publications include:

 Capitol Weekly: For 25 years, this publication has been required reading for Sacramento insiders and government workers.